Apply for a Neighborhood Mini-Grant

 - Does the applicant show sufficient evidence of leveraging of community resources (cash or in-kind)?
 (10 points)

-- See the table in the Eligibility section for dates, times and ways to access the orientation sessions
+- To be announced - dates, times and ways to access the orientation sessions

-- Submit the completed application by dropping-off or mailing to: County Center
+- Submit the Neighborhood Mini Grant Application* by dropping-off or mailing to:

 Office of Neighborhood Relations